 Tacugama Chimpanzee Sanctuary was established in 1995 by the Government of Sierra Leone, through the help of conservationist Bala Amarasekaran and the Conservation Society of Sierra Leone to rescue, care for and rehabilitate confiscated pets and orphaned or abandoned wild chimpanzees.
 It plays a vital role in conserving and protecting chimpanzees in the wild through education, communication and legal enforcement.
 Tacugama is located 20 minutes from Freetown, the capital of Sierra Leone, in West Africa.

 The role of the veterinarian will include overall observation and management of chimpanzee health following standard operating procedures.
 Responses to identified health problems can include dispensing of medication, immobilizing chimps as necessary for treatment, implementation of disease prevention measures and attending to any medical emergencies.
 Health checks and close monitoring of newly rescued chimps may also be needed.
-Experience of post-mortem examination procedures and basic laboratory skills are required, due to an ongoing disease investigation.
-Key responsibilities include the capture, filing and maintenance of daily data records, and continuing the ongoing disease investigation based on work from several predecessors.
+Experience in pathology, post-mortem examination procedures and basic laboratory skills are required, due to an ongoing disease investigation.
+Key responsibilities include daily rounds, filing and maintenance of daily data records, and continuing the ongoing disease investigation based on work from several predecessors.

 The veterinarian also will act as assistant camp manager, helping with the overall operational management and smooth running of the sanctuary which includes staff management, general camp infrastructure monitoring and light accounting and administration.
 The post reports to the Programme Director and the Programme Manager.

-We are looking for an enthusiastic team player who possesses a recognised university degree in Veterinary Sciences.
+We are looking for an enthusiastic team player who possesses a recognised university degree in Veterinary Medicine (DVM or equivalent).